 The brass air valve and the stainless-steel water valve make this system even more durable than comparable models that use plastic for all their valves.
 The entire tank is constructed of steel, and the seams are welded to ensure you will not have to worry about any leaks.

-The dark blue color of the tank is the ideal color for UV-resistance, which is of the utmost importance when selecting the best water storage container.
-The included tank stand does not feel cheap and is the perfect size for the tank, and while it is on there, you can guarantee that it will not be moving anywhere. tankRO has proven itself to be a leader in the RO tank expansion game and this 6-gallon tank is no exception.
+The tank’s dark blue color is the ideal color for UV-resistance, which is of the utmost importance when selecting the best water storage container.
+The included tank stand does not feel cheap and is the perfect size for the tank, and while it is on there, you can guarantee that it will not be moving anywhere. tankRO has proven itself to be a leader in the RO tank expansion game, and this 6-gallon tank is no exception.

 What We Like: